eh-op/eh-op.github.io/events/shonan146.md

 - "Handling Polymorphic Algebraic Effects" by Atsushi Igarashi, [slides](../static/shonan146/handling_polymorphic_effects.pdf)
 - "Comodels as a Gateway for Interacting with the External World" by Danel Ahman, [slides](../static/shonan146/shonan19-comodels.pdf)
 - "Asymptotic Improvement through Delimited Control" by Daniel Hillerström, [slides](../static/shonan146/asymptotic_improvement.pdf)
 - Breaking Links by Daniel Hillerström, Sam Lindley, and Leo White, [program](../static/shonan146/breaking.links)
 - "One Monad to the Tune of Another" by Robert Atkey, [slides](../static/shonan146/one_monad_to_the_tune_of_another.pdf)
+- "Make Equations Great Again" by Danel Ahman on behalf of Žiga Lukšič and Matija Pretnar, [slides](../static/shonan146/mega-slides.pdf)